robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-u` - UPRN

-Note: Replace XXXXXXXX with UPRN.
-You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.
+Note: Replace `XXXXXXXX` with your UPRN.
+You can find your UPRN using [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---